-Date Published Issue Changes February 2020 1 First publication of document May 2021 2 Version references changed from V5.0 to V5.1; Name change from Foundation FSSC 22000 to Foundation FSSC Timeline to provide addendum report changed from 3 months to 2 months to align with FSSC 22000.
+Date Published Issue Changes February 2020 1 First publication of document.
+May 2021 2 Version references changed from V5.0 to V5.1; Name change from Foundation FSSC 22000 to Foundation FSSC; Timeline to provide addendum report changed from 3 months to 2 months to align with FSSC 22000.
+July 2023 3 Rewording of the introduction; More specific requirements added in line with the FDA PCHF to Subpart B, C, F & G; Annex 1 updated in line with changes in the Addendum.

-1 INTRODUCTION
+1. INTRODUCTION